MdShimulMahmud/goal-projects/README.md

 To use this Jenkinsfile, place it in the root directory of your project and configure your Jenkins job to use it.
 Ensure that the necessary credentials (`github-token`, `docker-username`, and `docker-password`) are configured in Jenkins.

+Hit your jenkins url to checkout either it's working or not!

 Happy Coding!!!